Anmol-Srv/Customer-Portal-CUBE/README.md

 ### CustomerDetails

 This component displays detailed information about the selected customer, including their name, title, address, and a 3x3 grid of images.
 It fetches new images every 10 seconds and also when a new customer is selected.

-#### Props

-- `customer`: The currently selected customer object.

-### Utility Functions

-- `shuffleArray`: A utility function used to shuffle an array.
-This is used to shuffle the images before displaying them in the grid.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.